deeplearning4j/deeplearning4j/keras.md

 Click on "New" on the upper right and select Python 2 under notebooks, which will open up a new notebook in a new tab.

 Click on the Reuters MLP example at the bottom of the file list.
-Copy the code and paste it into the new Python 2 notebook.
+Copy the Keras code and paste it into the new Python 2 notebook.
 In that notebook, on the toolbar, select the "Run Cell" button with the arrow pointing right.

 ![python notebook](./img/python-notebook.png)